winfsp/winfsp/README.md

 * Windows Driver Kit (WDK) 10
 * [Wix toolset](http://wixtoolset.org)

-In order to fully build WinFsp (including the installer) you must use `tools\build.bat`.
+To fully build WinFsp (including the installer) you must use `tools\build.bat`.
 By default it builds a Release build, but you can choose either the Debug or Release configuration by using the syntax:

     tools\build.bat CONFIGURATION